 And, more recently, Theodore Geisel (aka Dr. Seuss) taught us, “The more that you read, the more things you will know.
 The more you learn, the more places you’ll go.”

 I share these quotations with you for two reasons.
 First, I believe and agree with each of them.
-Second, having read biographies about each of these men, I know they practiced what they preach in these lines.
+Second, having read biographies about each of these men, I know they practiced what they preached in these lines.

-I do realize that in this short article I likely won’t be able to convince you to become a book reader if you haven’t been in the past (though I am going to try).
+I do realize that in this short article, I likely won’t be able to convince you to become a book reader if you haven’t been in the past (though I am going to try).
 My goal is more modest.
 My goal is to get you to choose to read one biography, soon.
 I believe that experience will have a much more profound impact, and serve as a more compelling argument for you to be a more avid reader than any words I can place in front of you now.

-Reading a great biography (or autobiography) can be as exciting as your favorite thriller, provide more valuable and useful lessons than most self-help best sellers and offer more professional development wisdom than you can likely apply.
+Reading a great biography (or autobiography) can be as exciting as your favorite thriller, provide more valuable and useful lessons than most self-help best sellers, and offer more professional development wisdom than you can likely apply.

 But I am getting ahead of myself.

 Here are five reasons choosing to read a biography will be a choice that will benefit you in many ways.